MarcusHoltz/tor-party-line/README.md

 **Why push-to-talk instead of a real phone call?**
 Tor latency and bandwidth make full-duplex unreliable.
 PTT sends a complete clip per transmission, which survives Tor.
 Expect a few seconds of end-to-end latency — that's Tor, not the app.

-**I hear a brief pause mid-message on Android — is something wrong?**
-No. Messages longer than `PTT_CHUNK_SECONDS` (default 10 s) are split into chunks and played back sequentially.
-On Android/Termux there is a ~300 ms gap between chunks while the media player loads the next file.
-This is expected — the audio resumes exactly where it left off.

 **Do I need an account or phone number?**
 None.
 Your identity is your `.onion` address; authentication is the shared secret.